osmarks/website/blog/other-stuff.md

 [^4]: Using the word "dimension" this way is terrible but we are stuck with it.
 I might have to retroactively eliminate whoever came up with it.

 [^5]: I believe the reviewers saying it's novel and exciting have just never read anything vaguely transhumanist ever.

+[^6]: He does have a tendency to write every character, including nominally-alien aliens, as unrealistically reasonable, cosmopolitan, smart and well-educated.